OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 It is important to select a technology that is robust enough to reliably service traffic from:

 - Users (e.g. SSH keys, root account passwords).
-In an incident response scenario users expect to be provisioned with credentials rapidly so they can recover services that have gone offline.
+In an incident response scenario users expect to be provisioned with credentials rapidly, so they can recover services that have gone offline.
 Having to wait for credentials could impact the responsiveness of the operations team.
 - Applications (e.g. database credentials and API keys).
 If the service is not preferment it could degrade the availability of dependent applications or increase application startup times.

 Within a large organisation such a service could receive a huge volume of requests.

 ### 2.2 Centralize and Standardize

-Secrets used by your DevOps teams for your applications might be consumbed differently, then then secrets stored by your marketeers or your SRE team.
-When consumers and/or producers of a secret are not catered to their needs, you often will find the secret badly maintained within the organization.
+Secrets used by your DevOps teams for your applications might be consumed differently, then secrets stored by your marketeers or your SRE team.
+When consumers and/or producers of a secret are not catered to their needs, you often find the secret badly maintained within the organization.
 Therefore, it is key that you standardize and centralize the secrets management solution.
 This can still mean that you centralize to multiple secret management solutions.
 For instance: your cloud native development teams choose to use the solution provided by the cloud provider, while your private cloud uses a third party solution, and everybody has an account for a selected password manager.
-By making sure that the teams standardize the interaction with these different solutions, they remain maintainable and usable in the eevent of an incident.
+By making sure that the teams standardize the interaction with these different solutions, they remain maintainable and usable in the event of an incident.
 Even when a company centralizes its secrets management to just one solution, you will still often have to secure the master secret of that secrets management solution in a secondary secrets management solution.
-For instance: a cloud provider its facilitiies can be used to store secrets, but then the root/master credentials of that cloud provider need to be stored somewher else.
+For instance: a cloud provider its facilities can be used to store secrets, but then the root/master credentials of that cloud provider need to be stored somewhere else.

 Standardization should at least include: secrets life cycle management, Authentication, Authorization, and Accounting of the secrets management solution, and life cycle management of the secrets management solution itself.
 Note that it should be immediately clear to an organization where a secret is used for and where to find it.
-The more places are used for secrets management, the more evident it is to have some documentation accross the various secret management solutions to identify which solution is responsible for which (group of) of secrets.
+The more places are used for secrets management, the more evident it is to have some documentation across the various secret management solutions to identify which solution is responsible for which (group of) of secrets.

 ### 2.3 Fine Grained Access-Control List (ACL)

 The ability to configure access control on even the tiniest component of a system, such as an object in a data store, if required allows for granular access control.
 A secrets management solution should cater for this level of configuration.

-### 2.4 Remove Human Interaction
+### 2.4 Remove Human Interaction and Use Least Privilege

+When users can actually read the secret in a secret management system and/or update it, it means that the secret can now leak through that user, as well as through the system he used to touch the secret.
+Therefore, it is best that engineers do not have access to all secrets in the secrets management system.
+Manually maintenance does not only increase the risk of leakage, it introduces the risk of human errors while maintaining the secret.
+Furthermore, it can become wasteful.
+Therefore, it is better to limit or remove the human interaction with the actual secrets.
+This can be done in multiple ways:

+- having a secrets pipeline which does large parts of the secret management (E.g. creation, rotation, etc.)
-Dynamic secrets are those that are generated for each request.
+- Using dynamic secrets: these are generated for each request.
 When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
 Dynamic secrets should be used where possible to reduce the surface area of credential re-use.
 Should the application's database credentials be stolen, upon reboot they would be expired.

-Manually maintaining configuration files and password changes can be wasteful.
-The use of dynamic secrets removes the need for human interaction.
+- Using automation to rotate static secrets by other services and applications.

 ### 2.5 Auditing

 Auditing is an important role of secrets management due to the nature of the application.
-Auditing must be implemented in a secure way so as to be resilient against attempts to tamper with or delete the audit logs.
+Auditing must be implemented in a secure way to be resilient against attempts to tamper with or delete the audit logs.
 At minimum the following should be audited:

 - Who requested a secret and for what system and role.
 - Whether the secret request was approved or rejected.
 - When the secret was used and by whom/source.
 - When the secret has expired.
-- If any attempts to re-use expired expired secrets have been made.
+- If any attempts to re-use expired secrets have been made.
 - If there have been any authentication or authorization errors.
 - When the secret was updated and by whom/what.
 - Any administrative actions and possible user activity on the underlying supporting infrastructure stack.